Lean in Laboratories - Virtual Event - A 5-Day Certificate Program

 Pharmaceuticals, Human and Animal Healthcare, Bio-tech environments, Cosmetics, Chemicals, Food industries, R&D…

-The Lean laboratory certificate program is a 5-day fully accredited program designed to start you on the path to continuous improvement in your lab!
+The Lean laboratory certificate program is designed to start you on the path to continuous improvement in your lab!
 Learn how to manage flows, eliminate backlogs, rework, and other inefficiencies while improving service to production, supply chain and customers and increasing employee satisfaction.

 Why is Lean important in lab environments?